Mardani khel

-Bothati is an armed Indian martial art from Maharashtra.
-It is particularly known for its use of the uniquely Indian patta (sword) and vita (corded lance).
-The early history of Bothati as a distinct system is difficult to trace prior to the 1600s, but it is said to owe its development to the particular geographic conditions of Maharashtra.
+Mardani Khel and Bothati are armed Indian martial arts from Maharashtra.
+They are particularly known for their use of the uniquely Indian patta (sword) and vita (corded lance).
+The early history of Bothati as a distinct system is difficult to trace prior to the 17th century, but it is said to owe its development to the particular geographic conditions of Maharashtra.
 A hilly region characterized by valleys and caves, the inhabitants became expert horsemen who favoured light armour and highly mobile cavalry units during war.

 History

 Maratha empire

 Mardani khel began its rise to prominence during the early 1600s when the Deccan sultanates relied on the guerilla tactics of Maratha units led by Shahaji.
 His son Shivaji Raje Bhosale learned the art of fighting from a young age and by his adolescence was already proficient in the use of various arms.
 His weapon of choice was a 4-foot sword named Bhawani.
 At the age of 17, Shivaji took advantage of the chaotic affairs of the Deccan and subverted Bijapuri authority to strike it out on his own.
 The Maratha community, once scattered across the Deccan, united under Shivaji to create an independent kingdom in the Western Ghats.
 A Hindu confederacy during a time of intolerant Muslim rule meant that the Marathas were constantly under threat from the Mughals.
 With limited access to Mughal firearms, they instead capitalized on the local terrain which was unsuitable for the heavy artillery of the invaders.
 As a result, the Mughals were often forced into hand-to-hand combat, giving the Marathas an advantage despite their comparatively light armour.